F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/ltm/README.md

  - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 This template creates Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles, so the account you are using must have permission to create these objects.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
  - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
-   - The classic ELB in front of the BIG-IP VEs must be preconfigured to perform SSL offload for the BIG-IP WAF auto scale tier.
-See [ELB configuration](#elb) for an example of the ELB configuration.
- - Access to **Best** BIG-IP images in the Amazon region within which you are working.
+ - Access to BIG-IP images in the Amazon region within which you are working.
  - Accepted the EULA for all Images in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and accept the EULA there.
  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS).
  - An AWS Security Group with the following inbound rules: